 British Values are democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.

-Here at Caversham are committed to ensuring that our pupils are offered a broad and balanced curriculum that aims to prepare them for life in modern Britain.
+At the federated settings of New Bridge and Caversham Nursery School’s we are committed to ensuring that our pupils are offered a broad and balanced curriculum that aims to prepare them for life in modern Britain.
 We encourage our pupils to be inquisitive learners who are open to new experiences and are tolerant of others.